Download the PHP package rkr/data-diff without Composer

 What rows are present in the first list, but have changed values compared to the second list?

-You have all information to match all differences between the two lists.
+You now have all the necessary information to identify the differences between the two lists.

-We have a special case here.
-The pencil has a price of 2.9499 in the first list.
-But since we only want to compare the price with a decimal precision of two, the prices are actually identical, because the computed price of D0001 is in both cases 2.95.
-This is where the Schema is this component comes in place.
+Consider a special case: the pencil has a price of 2.9499 in the first list.
+However, since we only compare prices with a decimal precision of two, the prices are effectively identical, as the computed price for D0001 is 2.95 in both cases.
+This is where the Schema component becomes relevant.

-When you define a MemoryDiffStorage you specify two schemas.
-One for the key-part and one for the value-part:
+When defining a MemoryDiffStorage, you specify two schemas: one for the key part and one for the value part:

-A MemoryDiffStorage consists of two storages: StoreA and StoreB.
-You can insert as many rows with as many columns into each store as you want as long as the rows contain at least the columns defined in the schema.
-The columns also need to have appropriate names since these names are not translated automatically.
-Although, you can specify a translation when adding rows using the second parameter of addRow and addRows.
-This means, if your columns have different names in the database and the other source, you have to normalize those keys, before you put the data into each Store.
+A MemoryDiffStorage consists of two stores: StoreA and StoreB.
+You can insert as many rows with as many columns into each store as you want, provided the rows contain at least the columns defined in the schema.
+The columns must have appropriate names since these names are not translated automatically.
+However, you can specify a translation when adding rows using the second parameter of addRow and addRows.
+This means that if your columns have different names in the database and the other source, you must normalize those keys before inserting the data into each store.

 Here is a example: